Author, Reflexive Human Science, Reflexive Therapy in the United Kingdom

 Author, philosopher, human science: interest in reflexive foundations for human science, and, through it, in reflexive need and reflexive therapy. , Publications (summaries, previews, links to) via the Visit my website link above, and the WordPress to Lulu links below.

-Publications (Lulu.com., Amazon, Barnes and Noble, etc.) including:
+Publications (Lulu.com. recommended: also through Amazon (secondary retailers inflate prices), Barnes and Noble, etc.) including:

 A Reflexive Foundation for Human Science, 2nd edition print, new 4th edition e-book, with an introduction;